It’s an event the Southern Legends motorcycle club looks forward to all year – their Spartanburg Regional Hospice Ride.

 Along with the Southern Legends, local motorcycle enthusiasts and other clubs from around the Upstate support the annual ride.

-The Southern Legends’ fourteenth Spartanburg Regional Hospice Ride will take place on Aug.
-24. Registration starts at 8:30 a.m., and the ride begins at 10 a.m.
+The Southern Legends’ fourteenth Spartanburg Regional Hospice Ride was held on Aug.
+24.

-The ride, which is escorted by police, will start at the Spartanburg Shrine Club on Fernwood Glendale Road and take participants through eastern Spartanburg County and portions of Cherokee and Union counties.
+The ride, which was escorted by police, started at the Spartanburg Shrine Club on Fernwood Glendale Road and took participants through eastern Spartanburg County and portions of Cherokee and Union counties.

-Proceeds from the ride will support the Foundation’s Hospice Special Needs Fund.
+Proceeds from the ride supported the Foundation’s Hospice Special Needs Fund.
 This fund benefits Spartanburg Regional Hospice patients and their families in numerous ways.

 It helps patients who qualify financially with medications, as well as basic household supplies.
 The fund also supports the purchase of pre-prepared meals for patients and their families at Thanksgiving and Easter so they can enjoy a special time together without the stress and cost of planning and cooking a large meal.